Bylaws of the Federal Reserve Bank of St. Louis

 With respect to any Covered Matter as to which a Person has sought or is entitled to seek indemnification under this Article:

-1. the Person shall not admit any liability or incur any cost, or expense, or make any settlement without the Bank's written consent, which consent shall not be unreasonably withheld; and,
+1. the Person shall not admit any liability, incur any cost, or make any settlement without the Bank’s written consent, which consent shall not be unreasonably withheld; and,

-2. the Bank may, in its sole discretion and at its expense, control the defense of the Covered Matter, and further provided that the Banking notifies the Person in writing that the Bab will not seek reimbursement from the Person for costs and expenses incurred by the Bank with respect to the defense of the Covered Action.
+2. the Bank may, in its sole discretion and at its expense, control the defense of the Covered Matter including, without limitation, designating counsel for the Person and controlling all negotiations, litigation, arbitration, settlement, compromise and appeal of the action, but only to the extent such control is consistent with any insurance policy or indemnification agreement under which the primary indemnitor would be liable to the Person with respect to the Covered Matter, and further provided that the Bank notifies the Person in writing that the Bank will not seek reimbursement from the Person for costs and expenses incurred by the Bank with respect to the defense of the Covered Action.
 Notwithstanding the foregoing, the Bank shall not settle or offer to settle any Covered Matter without the express consent of the Person.

 Section 10.
 Representation by the Department of Justice.